rishabnarendra/LeetCode-Problems/README.md

+Palindrome Number
+Determine whether an integer is a palindrome.
+An integer is a palindrome when it reads the same backward as forward.

+Input: 121
+Output: true

 Remove Duplicates From Sorted Array
 Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.